LispCookbook/cl-cookbook/emacs-ide.md

 really have to type in all this stuff to get started with Emacs and Lisp?*

-No, you can add yourself just what's needed to get Slime working.
+No, you can add yourself just what's needed to get SLIME working.

 You can try [Portacle](https://shinmera.github.io/portacle/) which has everything ready.